Mace People

 Consultancy, MENA

-From working on Europe's tallest building to working in Europe's busiest airport, Naveed had already shown himself to be one of Mace's brightest stars before he moved to our office in the Sultanate of Oman.
-Now the country manager for Oman and a project director, Naveed continues to deliver high-quality projects for our clients while still finding the time to jet off to Dubai for a game of cricket every now and then.
+From working on Europe's tallest building to its busiest airport, Naveed Haque had already shown himself to be one of Mace's brightest stars, even before making the move to the Sultanate of Oman in 2008.
+Now the Country Director for various locations, Naveed continues to deliver high-quality - and often record-breaking - projects for our clients, spearheading major transformation across the Middle East.

 - How did you get in to what you do?

-- What kinds of projects have you been involved in since joining Mace's team in the Middle East?
+- What kinds of projects have you been involved while working in the Middle East?

 - What advice would you give to someone looking to do what you do?

-- Get some experience working overseas.
+I’d also advise gaining some experience working overseas.
 Whether it's the Middle East like me or somewhere else entirely, it really opens your eyes and changes your perspective.
-In the UK everyone is so UK focused, it's hard to see what else is going on in the world.
-Internationally though, you realise how much you have to share and how much more you can learn.
-Working in a multicultural society with people with different backgrounds has a lot of benefits, we learn from them and vice versa.
+Internationally, you realise how much you have to share and how much more you can learn.
+Working in a multicultural society with people with different backgrounds has a lot of benefits - we learn from them and vice versa.

 - What trends in construction are you seeing in the Middle East at the moment?